-The Minsk Arrangements, based on President Poroshenko's Peace Plan, remain for Ukraine the main politico-diplomatic instrument for resolution of the situation in Donbas.
-All parties to the Minsk Arrangements have been called on by international observers, including by the International Court of Justice in its Order of 19 April 2017 on Ukraine v.
-Russian Federation, to implement the provisions of the Minsk Arrangements.
-Special note has been taken of the responsibility of the Russian Federation to take steps to implement the Minsk Arrangements; for example, in the United States' recently enacted "Countering America's Adversaries Through Sanctions Act".
+The Minsk Agreements, based on President Poroshenko's Peace Plan, remain for Ukraine the main politico-diplomatic instrument for resolution of the situation in Donbas.
+All parties to the Minsk Agreements have been called on by international observers, including by the International Court of Justice in its Order of 19 April 2017 on Ukraine v.
+Russian Federation, to implement the provisions of the Minsk Agreements.
+Special note has been taken of the responsibility of the Russian Federation to take steps to implement the Minsk Agreements.
+It should be noted separately, that the United States on 2 August 2017 enacted US federal law "Countering America's Adversaries Through Sanctions Act" which, among other matters, contemplates that the United States would assist Ukraine in energy sector reform so as to limit its reliance on energy imports from Russia.

-Ukraine remains fully dedicated to the fulfilment of the Minsk Arrangements and a peaceful resolution of the situation in certain parts of the Donetsk and Luhansk regions.
+Ukraine remains fully dedicated to the fulfilment of the Minsk Agreements and a peaceful resolution of the situation in temporary occupied territories of Donetsk and Luhansk regions.

-Additional economic measures imposed on certain parts of the Donetsk and Luhansk regions
+Additional economic measures imposed on temporary occupied territories of Donetsk and Luhansk regions

 On 15 March 2017, President Poroshenko announced that Ukraine will impose additional economic measures to counter the hybrid threats against the national security of Ukraine on the territories held by Russia-backed illegal armed formations.
-These measures include suspending all cargo traffic between certain parts of the Donetsk and Luhansk regions and the rest of Ukraine as well as cutting off industrial ties between the two areas.
+These measures were imposed in reaction to the seizure of certain key steel and coal businesses in the Donbas region by Russia-backed illegal armed formations and include suspending all cargo traffic between temporary occupied territories of Donetsk and Luhansk regions and the rest of Ukraine as well as cutting off industrial ties between the two areas.
 The relevant decision was adopted by the National Security and Defence Council on 15 March 2017 and further approved by Order of the President of Ukraine No. 62/2017 dated 15 March 2017 as well.
 These additional economic measures will have a direct negative impact on the mining, coke processing, and metallurgical industries.
 They will negatively affect the production levels of all industries that rely on the products produced by the mining, coke processing, and metallurgical industries on the territory of Ukraine.
 The indirect negative impact will spread to all related activities caused by a deficit of individual products and the increase in the cost of raw materials.
-The Government is undertaking steps aimed at levelling out the negative impact of the additional economic measures, especially in the energy sector.
+Government is undertaking steps aimed at levelling out the negative impact of the additional economic measures, especially in the energy sector.
 Such steps include diversification of coal supply to Ukraine, the creation of a reserve of coal energy, and the adoption of the new energy strategy of Ukraine.
 As of the date of this Prospectus, the additional economic measures remain in force.